2023 Most Popular Online Construction Management Schools

 Full Construction Management at Everglades University Report

-You’ll be in good company if you decide to attend Northern Kentucky University.
-It ranked #5 on our 2023 Most Popular Online Construction Management Schools list.
-NKU is a fairly large public school located in the large suburb of Highland Heights.
+You’ll join some of the best and brightest minds around you if you attend Northern Kentucky University.
+The school came in at #5 on this year’s Most Popular Online Construction Management Schools list.
+NKU is a large public school located in the large suburb of Highland Heights.

 While working on their degree, construction management majors at NKU accumulate an average of around $21,875 in student debt.